jtgasper3/docker-shibboleth-idp/README.md

 ### Using as a Base
 This image is ideal for use as a base image for ones own deployment.

 Assuming that you have a similar layout with your configuration, credentials, and war customizations.
-The struction could look like:
+The directory structure could look like:

 ```
 basedir